 In Proposal 2, you are being asked to vote for the agreement and plan of merger between Eagle Oasis, Inc. and us that will govern the charter merger.
-The certificate of incorporation of Eagle Oasis, Inc. is attached to the agreement and plan of merger as Exhibit A.
+The agreement and plan of merger is attached to this proxy statement as Annex C.